 Return of the Jedi

 Personally, I was extremely skeptical of another Star Wars game backed by EA no matter who the developer was.
 After completing Fallen Order, my worries have vanished.
 Jedi: Fallen Order is a stunning achievement that brings back hope for the potential of Star Wars video games.
 It embraces the majestic wonder of the franchise and reminds us why the series is perfect for the medium.
 I just wish the game were as polished technically as it is fun to play and be a part of.
-Regardless, Jedi: Fallen Order wraps magnetic storytelling, a strong gameplay core, and the personality of Star Wars into one of the best video games of 2019 despite what the Game Awards will tell you.
+Regardless, Jedi: Fallen Order wraps magnetic storytelling, a strong gameplay core, and the personality of Star Wars into one of the best video games of 2019.